Photinia Red Robin Topiary and Hedging Plants

-Sometimes photinia have large white flowers in the summer months – flowering is more common if the plant is in full sun rather than a shady position.
+Sometimes photinia produce large white flowers in the summer months.
+Flowering is more common if the plant is in full sun rather than a shady position.
 It is usually recommended to cut away the flowers after they have been on the plant for a month or so as the flowers do take a lot of energy from the plant during its growing season.
 If the flowers are not trimmed away the plant will be less dense in that area.

 Another reason photinia is popular is because it is such an easy plant to grow even for the most inexperienced gardener.
 It is has growth of approximately 30cm per annum and ideally should be lightly trimmed once a year to keep its dense appearance.

 Photinia grows in moist, well-drained soil in sun, shade or partial shade.
 They are not a drought-tolerant plant so Photinias not like to dry out in the hottest months of the year.
 Symptoms of drying out would be the leaves turning brown, drooping or falling off.
 They also like well-drained soil but should not sit in too much wet as this will also produce similar symptoms with the leaves falling away.

 Occasionally black spots will appear on the leaves of photinia this is usually caused by extremes of cold weather rather than disease.
 The new foliage which appears in late Spring never has black spot and the old leaves can just be removed and disposed of once the new foliage appears.